About the course

 However, entrance is very competitive and most successful applicants have a first-class degree or the equivalent.

-Applicants are expected to have a background in linguistics comparable to Oxford's MPhil degree in General Linguistics and Comparative Philology.
+Applicants are expected to have a background in linguistics comparable to Oxford's MPhil degree in Linguistics, Philology and Phonetics or the research preparation strand of Oxford's MSt degree in Linguistics, Philology and Phonetics.

 Under exceptional circumstances substantial professional experience may be considered a substitute.